xenotrap/0001/README.md

 # 0001
-I Can't Kill You But I Can Hack Your Device You Don't Know Me But I Know You
+I Can't Kill You But I Can Hack Your Device.
+You Don't Know Me But I Know You